pkarun/Blynk-PZEM-004T-3-Phase-Failure-Automation/README.md

 3) Auto Mode ON/OFF - With Auto Mode ON, it turn ON Relay 1 and Relay 2 if it meets all 3 Phase voltage reaches minimum voltage value, if any those condition don't satisify it won't turn on</br>
 4) If voltage is lessthan minimum set value for all 3 Phase, then it turn OFF Relay 1 and Relay 2</br>
 5) Show sum of voltage, current usage, active power, active energy, frequency and power factor</br>
+6) You can update firmware using "HTTP Server OTA" method.
+In other words, through internet you can update firware without having physical access to device or without connecting to same network</br>

 <h2>Requirements</h2>
 1) <a href ="http://s.click.aliexpress.com/e/ElytDjIu">3 PZEM-004T v3.0</a></br>